vippsas/vipps-checkout/vipps-checkout-api.md

 ### Recommended integration (currently in pilot mode)

-In order to integrate with the receipts functionality, you need to retrieve the psp reference in the "paymentAction": "AUTHORISATION" event from the [event log][get-payment-event-log-endpoint] endpoint.
-This is required when utilizing receipts with Vipps Checkout or Free standing card payments
+In order to integrate with the _receipt_ functionality, you need to retrieve the PSP reference in the `"paymentAction": "AUTHORISATION"` event from the [event log][get-payment-event-log-endpoint] endpoint.
+This is required when using receipts with Checkout or freestanding card payments

 [create-checkout-session-endpoint]: https://developer.vippsmobilepay.com/api/checkout#tag/Session/paths/~1session/post
 [retrieve-sessioninfo-endpoint]: https://developer.vippsmobilepay.com/api/checkout#tag/Session/paths/~1session~1%7Breference%7D/get